 However, as the CMI notes, it’s important to create videos with a clear purpose in mind and to optimize them for your chosen channel.
 For instance, if you publish the same video on multiple channels, and one channel rewards longer videos, be sure to create a deeper, longer version of that video for viewers.
 We used this strategy to create a lead gen webinar that complemented our guide to digital marketing during and post COVID-19.

-- Create original content marketing videos: Like other types of content creation, such as blogging, businesses make original videos to generate leads, increase awareness of your company, product, or service, engage potential customers, or position yourself as an authority in your industry.
+Create original content marketing videos: Like other types of content creation, such as blogging, businesses make original videos to generate leads, increase awareness of their products or services, engage potential customers, or position themselves as an authority in their industry.

 If your audience is hungry for video content, and you have topics that lend themselves to it, video might be a great addition to your content strategy.
 Just remember to add captions to your video to make it accessible to more people and easier to find in search results.

 To create effective videos that mesh with your strategy, you will first need to pinpoint what you want to achieve.
 HubSpot’s guide has a good checklist to get you started.

 How to get started with B2B marketing video